bmolnar91/workbook/module_oop.md

 An 'unchecked exception' is an exception that you can provide for, but you don’t have to. //Checked at runtime//

+//ALL exceptions other than Runtime Exceptions are known as Checked exceptions.//

+//Object <- Throwable <- Exception <- RuntimeException*; IOException, etc.//

 #### What is Error in Java and how does it relate to Exception?
 IN PROGRESS